9

 It’s a trend that seems to have come from the US.
 The Ford F-150 has been the best-selling vehicle there for years, and quite obviously not all of them are farm trucks.
 A lot of them are lifestyle vehicles as well, suited to towing boats, transporting camping gear and the like.

-The new Ranger line-up is pretty extensive, with chassis cab, single cab and double cab options.
-The 2.0-litre four-cylinder diesel comes with three power outputs, and there is one V6 diesel.
-The V6 petrol only comes in Raptor guise.
+The Ranger line-up is pretty extensive, with chassis cab, single cab and double cab options.
+The 2.0-litre four-cylinder diesel comes with three power outputs, and there is one V6 diesel too.
+The V6 petrol only comes in the Ford Ranger Raptor.
 If you want any of the more powerful engines, you will need to go for the double cab.

 Advertisement